 - Heliodori, ut dicitur, In Paulum Alexandrinum commentarium, ed. Æ. Boer, Teubner, Leipzig, 1962.

 Paul’s Introduction has been translated into English three times.
-The first translation was completed by James Holden in 1985, although this translation was only circulated privately.

 - Paulus Alexandrinus, Introductory Matters, trans.
 Robert Schmidt, ed.
 Robert Hand, The Golden Hind Press, Berkeley Springs, WV, 1993 (2nd ed. rev. 1993; 3rd ed. rev. 1995).